Advanced Certificate in Wild Animal Studies VEN037

 WHO IS THIS COURSE FOR?

-• Anyone aspiring to work with wildlife - it can provide a sound foundation, greatly extending your understanding of wild animals, capacity to work with them, and awareness of work opportunities
+• Anyone aspiring to work with wildlife - this course provides a sound foundation, greatly extending your understanding of wild animals, capacity to work with them, and awareness of work opportunities.

 • Students seeking to broaden or deepen their knowledge of wildlife. eg. Anyone with broad based diploma of degree in environmental science or biology; may have a strong foundation to work with wildlife, but lack the specific knowledge and experience needed to start a career.
 Often further study such as this combined with some work experience (even voluntary); can make a big difference to career prospects.